hungweitseng/CS202-MMA/README.md

 ## Reference and hints

 1. You should try to figure out the interactions between user-space applications (e.g. benchmark) and the user-space library, the user-space library and the kernel module.

-You should especially understand how to context switch tasks in the user-space that the functionality is defined in pcontainer_init(), handler(), pcontainer_context_switch_handler() from the user-space library.
-And you also need to know how to wake up/pause tasks by using wake_up_process()/schedule()/set_current_state(), which are kernel-space functions.
-Here is the explanation of how to control the status of processes in Linux system: https://www.linuxjournal.com/article/8144
+2. Before you start, thinking about the mechanisms within your module in handling requests and data.
+Through not directly related, reviewing computer architecture content regarding how to handle instructions executing in parallel, especially how modern processors implements "reorder buffers" https://docs.boom-core.org/en/latest/sections/reorder-buffer.html and simultaneous multithreading will definitely inspire you!

-2. You may need to reference the Linux kernel programming guide and Linux Device Drivers, 3rd Edition since user-space libraries will not be available for kernel code.
+3. You may need to reference the Linux kernel programming guide and Linux Device Drivers, 3rd Edition (https://lwn.net/Kernel/LDD3/) since user-space libraries will not be available for kernel code.
+4th edition is not free, but we believe you can find lots of references through Googling.

-3. You may find the following kernel library functions useful
+4. You may find the following kernel library functions useful

 - kmalloc/kcalloc/kfree
 - mutex_init/mutex_lock/mutex_unlock
 - printk

-- copy_from_user

-- copy_to_user
+- copy_from_user/copy_to_user
 - remap_pfn_range
 - virt_to_phys
+- rcu_read_lock()/rcu_read_unlock()/synchronize_rcu()/call_rcu()/rcu_assign_pointer()/rcu_dereference()

-4. You may need to know these variable
+5. You may need to know these variable

-- struct task_struct *current;
+- struct task_struct * current;
 - gfp_t GFP_KERNEL;